Skyfrei/Bloom/README.md

 # Bloom

-Bloom is an ongoing project and has characteristic traits of a bot-slave.
+Bloom is an ongoing project and has characteristic traits of a bot.
 Bloom will currently be a multi-purpose bot mainly used to handle server decisions and help with video games.
-My creator needs money so he doesn't live on the streets, he's a c-word sometimes and works hard to finish me everyday :wink:
+My creator needs money so he doesn't live on the streets :wink:

 # **Bloom's current functionalities:**